alankoibagarov/react-crypto/README.md

 This application is created for demo purposes.
 Tech stack: TypeScript, React, React-Query, Axios, Zustand, Vite, Github Pages, EsLint, Prettier

+If you are using VSCode, it's better to install Prettier and Eslint extensions

 Currently, two pages are available:

 - Main page with expanding cryptocurrency table